Beef Rice Bowl (Gyudon)

 - 1 tbsp sugar

 - 360 ml dashi

 - 20 g skipjack shavings

 Place the konbu in a pot containing 600 ml of water and place over medium heat.
 (Soak the konbu overnight if you have time.)

-Line a strainer with a thick paper towel (non-woven type) and strain the liquid.
+Line a strainer with a thick paper towel (non-woven type) and strain the dashi.

-Thinly slice the onion along the grain and soak in water for five minutes.
-Drain.
-Place the shirataki in a pot of boiling water, blanch and cut into easy-to-eat lengths.
+Thinly slice the onion along the grain and soak in water for 5 minutes, then drain.
+Place the shirataki in a pot of boiling water to blanch, then cut into easy-to-eat lengths.

 Add [A] to a pot and place over medium heat.
-Bring to a gentle boil and add the onions and shirataki.
-When the onions are tender, add the beef and simmer over low heat until the color changes.
-Place the rice in large rice bowls (donburi) and top with the beef and onions to serve.
+Bring to a gentle boil and add the sliced onions, then the shirataki.
+When the onions are tender, add the beef and simmer over low heat until it changes color.
+Pour over rice equally divided into separate donburi rice bowls.

-Shirataki tends to harden meat so it's best to avoid placing the two ingredients together.
+Shirataki can toughen meat, so avoid placing the two ingredients close together.

 The leftover dashi will keep for about 2 days in the fridge, but the aroma will quickly fade so try to use it up as soon as possible.